10 Customer Insurance Review Best Practices from the Country's Most Successful Agents

 Set up your review appointments by moving through your customers alphabetically – not by policy anniversary date.

-*While most agents we have spoken with agree with this, there are still some who schedule reviews at the time of renewal and it works for their agency - we just advise you to be aware of the risks.
+*While most agents we have spoken with agree with this, there are still some who schedule reviews at the time of renewal and it works for their agency - we just advise you to be aware of and prepared for the risks.

 4. Call 3 Days Prior to Your Meeting to Explain What to Expect